 Academic Support and Career Advising

 Need some guidance?
 Our academic advisors are here for you.
-The SOJC Student Services Center is your one-stop shop for undergrad academic advice and career-building tips.
+The SOJC’s Student Success Center is your one-stop shop for undergrad academic advice and career-building tips.
 All undergraduate SOJC students are welcome—even if you haven’t enrolled yet.
-Drop in to Student Services on the ground floor of Allen Hall or make an appointment and get on track to meet your goals.
+Drop in to Room 134 on the ground floor of Allen Hall or make an appointment and get on track to meet your goals.